SilkeMeyer/kleinkram/README.md

 kleinkram
 =========

-Small scripts, bits and pieces
+Small scripts, bits and pieces.
+Here I collect little scripts just in case anyone is interested in reusing them.
+I will add small descriptions directly in the files.